 While our challenge in high school sports is in no way comparative to the struggle for civil rights, as we seek to honor Dr. King in the culture of Martin Luther King High, we can’t help but be lifted by the same admonition to climb, to climb higher, to keep at the task of helping student-athletes reach the PEAK of what high school sports is really all about.
 There will be wins along the way, but the mountain top, the peak, is one in which life can be viewed differently because of the lessons of love, joy, peace, patience, kindness, goodness and self control students will learn along the way.
 Excellence is the north star that guides our journey toward Victory with Honor and a Character that Counts.

-If you stand on that mountain top and soak in those views, well, there’s really only one word for it, and that word is “awesome.”
+Should we stand on that mountain top and soak in those views, well, there will really be only one word for it, and that word is “awesome.”